Article II. Executive Branch

 - Chief Justice - $750 per long semester

-- Director of Finance - $650 per long semester
+- Chief Financial Officer - $750 per long semester

 - Director of Student Organizations - $600 per long semester

 Section 3.
 Authority, Powers, and Responsibilities of the Executive Branch

 - The President of SGA sits as a full voting member on the University President’s Cabinet and is empowered to vote and set agenda items in the interests of the student body.
 They shall reside at regular, special, and called meetings of the SGA; shall serve as official spokesperson and public relations officer for the SGA when the Director of Public Relations is not available; shall serve on or appoint representation to any university or system wide committees, boards, or councils as requested by administration; shall be responsible for initiating financial expenditures of the Student Government Association as so indicated by the governing body; shall serve ex officio as a member of all committees; and shall have such other responsibilities and duties as may be normally associated with the President.
-The SGA President may not be an officer of any other university organization during their term of position.
+The SGA President may not be an officer of any other university student organization or be a first-year Resident Assistant during their term of position.
 The SGA President, working with the Vice President, has the authority to make expenditure decisions under $250 on behalf of the Student Government Association.

 - Vice President

 - The Vice President shall represent the President in their absence; shall assist the President in the performance of their duties and with assigned tasks as delegated; shall coordinate any projects initiated by the SGA not covered by committees and shall follow the progress of committee activities; shall serve as Parliamentarian when the Speaker of the Senate is absent; and shall have such other responsibilities and duties as may normally be associated with the Vice President.
-The SGA Vice President may not be an officer of any other university organization during their term of position.
+The SGA Vice President may not be an officer of any other university student organization or be a first-year Resident Assistant during their term of position.
 The SGA Vice President, working with the President, has the authority to make expenditure decisions under $250 on behalf of the Student Government Association.

 - Speaker of the Senate